January 20, 2021

 Monitoring and managing Service Desk performance against these KPIs is an essential contributor to your hospital’s success in ensuring operational continuity, optimizing productivity, and delivering services within budgets and on time.
 Too often, the Service Desk is viewed as a utility and a cost center that should be muzzled at budgeting time.
 Adequate financial support of your Service Desk is more likely when KPI-based data is used to quantitatively communicate to senior management.
 And as summarized above, KPIs can be an invaluable asset to your Service Desk’ performance, your agents’ success, their job satisfaction, and in the end your users’ satisfaction.

-Phoenix has provided industry leading Service Desk outsourcing to hospitals nationwide, and recently was rated #1 hospital IT outsourcer (in the non-EHR vendor category) by BlackBook, a major healthcare research organization.
+Phoenix Health, a division of Medsphere, has provided industry leading Service Desk outsourcing to hospitals nationwide, and recently was rated #1 hospital IT outsourcer (in the non-EHR vendor category) by BlackBook, a major healthcare research organization.
 If you are considering outsourcing your hospital’s Service Desk to the best of the best, contact us.